pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 When `enable` is set to `true`, the default transaction mode in TiDB is still optimistic.
 To enable the pessimistic transaction mode, choose any of the following methods that suits your needs:

 - Use `BEGIN PESSIMISTIC;` statement to start the transaction in the pessimistic transaction mode.
-Write in comment style as `BEGIN /*!90000 PESSIMISTIC */;` to make it compatible with the MySQL syntax.
+You can write it in comment style as `BEGIN /*!90000 PESSIMISTIC */;` to make it compatible with the MySQL syntax.

 - Execute the `set @@tidb_txn_mode = 'pessimistic';` statement to allow all the transactions processed in this session to be in the pessimistic transaction mode.